-You can export data from a Smartcat glossary by opening a glossary by clicking on its name in the list and selecting the Download button:
+You can export data from a Smartcat glossary by opening a glossary, then clicking on its name in the list, and selecting the Download button:

 This feature can also be used to download your data once you have added terms to a glossary.
 This allows you to exchange data with other tools if needed.